AlekhyaSasi/MyWritings/python-create-a-class.md

 # Python Classes

 Python is an [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) language.
 In Python, [classes](https://docs.python.org/3/tutorial/classes.html) are used to represent a logical collection of fields and methods.
-Further, these classes are utilizied to create objects.
+Further, these classes are utilized to create objects.

 In this article, learn how to create and use a Python class.

 ## What is a Class?

 A class is a logical template to represent objects.
 In addition to functions or methods that perform related operations, a class can contain properties that represent state.
 Objects are instances of such classes representing one or more entities.
 The process of creating an object from a class is called instantiation.
 A single class can be instantiated several times representing several objects.

 #### Example

-Consider a class `PersonInformation` representing information of a person. `PersonInformation` class may contain personal details like `first_name`, `last_name`, `age` as fields and may also include functions such as `print_data()` to print the information stored in those fields.
+Consider a class `PersonInformation` representing information of a person. `PersonInformation` class may contain personal details like `first_name`, `last_name`, `age` as fields and may include functions such as `print_data()` to print the information stored in those fields.
 Each person's details are stored in a single instance of the class.

 ## Class definition

 A class is created using the keyword `class`.

 ### Syntax

 ``` python
 class ClassName:

 ''' This is a docstring which briefly describes the class.'''

 # fields

 # functions

 # more code
 ```

 ##### Note:

 -  Class names are written in [camel case](https://en.wikipedia.org/wiki/Camel_case)
    - **Example**: `ClassName`, `PersonInformation`, `Country`, `TechnicalWriter`.
 -  Fields and methods are written in [snake_case](https://en.wikipedia.org/wiki/Snake_case).
 -  A class may contain blocks of code representing functions or fields.
--  It's recommended to include a docstring in the beginning, which briefly describes the class's functionality.
+-  Its recommended to include a docstring in the beginning, which briefly describes the class's functionality.
 -  You can also create a class without any statements.
 However, such a class is of less use.

 ### Sample

 ``` python
 class PersonInformation